 Selling is all about exposure, this means that in order to sell a yacht you will have to expose it to as many buyers as you can.
 What a broker can do for you is, expose your yacht to a wider audience.

 Understand that exposure is good only if targeted at the right people; if you target the wrong audience selling the yacht won’t be easy.
 Simply put you need someone who knows exactly what he or she is doing.
 See our blog for more tips.

-As experienced brokers we employ an aggressive marketing campaign which is targeted at people who buy yachts, if you decide to sell on your own finding this market can be difficult because you don’t have the connections or the network to make it possible.
+As experienced brokers, we employ an aggressive marketing campaign which is targeted at people who buy yachts if you decide to sell on your own finding this market can be difficult because you don’t have the connections or the network to make it possible.

 Brokers also help you find flaws on the vessel that might make potential buyers look away; they will also help you through the legal aspects of sales and negotiations.

-Why to hire a broker when buying
+Why hire a broker when buying

 Buying a yacht cannot be compared to buying bread; this is because it will cost you a lot of money.
 If you make the wrong decision you will buy something that has no value for money.
 A broker will help you to choose the right boat, help you negotiate the right price, and help you secure financing for the yacht.